 Class A: Single contracts at $70,000.00 or more, or $500,000.00 in a single year.

 Class B: Single contracts at $7,500.00 to less than $70,000.00, or $150,000.00 to less than $500,000.00 in a single year.

 Class C: Single contracts at $1,000.00 to less than $7,500.00, or less than $150,000.00 in a single year.

 General and specialty contractors must be registered with the Washington State Department of Labor and Industries.
 Electricians must be licensed and plumbers certified.

-General contractors are not required to be licensed, but any subcontractors must be even if the general contractor is licensed.
+General contractors are not required to be licensed by the DC Board of Industrial Trades, only the DC basic business license, but any subcontractors must be even if the general contractor is licensed.
 DC has project cost limits according to license class: